-For second-semester registration, a graduate student should register for courses in his/her major area of interest.
-The student should consult with his/her research advisor for course requirements and suggestions.
+For second-semester registration and going forward, students should consult with his/her research advisor for course requirements and suggestions in completing the plan of study.

 General Course Requirements

 All students in the Ph.D. program will take the following courses: